FabricMC/fabric-docs/develop/loom/index.md

 If you are just getting started please see the [Getting Started](getting-started/setting-up-a-development-environment) page, this page here is a reference to all of the options and features of Loom.
 The documentation for Fabric Loom is minecraft version independent, Loom supports ALL versions of Minecraft even ones not officialy supported by Fabric-API.

-## Depending on Sub Projects {#subprojects}
+## Depending on Subprojects {#subprojects}

-When setting up a multi-project build that depenends on another loom project you should use the `namedElements` configuration when depending on the other project.
-By default a projects "outputs" are remapped to intermediary names.
-The `namedElements` configuration contains the project ouputs that have not been remapped.
+When setting up a multi-project build that depenends on another Loom project you should use the `namedElements` configuration when depending on the other project.
+By default a project's "outputs" are remapped to intermediary names.
+The `namedElements` configuration contains the project outputs that have not been remapped.

 ```groovy
 dependencies {